panxchen/panxchen.github.io/_pages/research.md

 * “Industrialization and Pollution: The Long-term Impact of Early-Life Exposure on Human Capital Formation”, **Revision Requested at the *Journal of Public Economics***

-* “Air Pollution and Online Engagement with the Government: Evidence from China”
+* “Deciding to Engage: The Impact of Air Pollution on Digital Civic Engagement in China”